TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-50105.md

 **Step1**: Get a SAML request from the application, and copy the value of the \"Issuer\" property.
 To get a SAML request, and find the value of the \"Issuer\" property, please follow this document: <!--$AppSAMLDebugDoc-->AppSAMLDebugDoc<!--/$AppSAMLDebugDoc-->

-**Step2**: Sign-in to Azure Portal as a global administrator or another role that is able to manage this application.
+**Step2**: Sign in to the Azure Portal as a global administrator or another role that is able to manage this application.

 **Step3**: Navigate to Azure Active Directory, and on the list of Enterprise applications, find the application for which you want to
            enable federated single sign-on.

-**Step4**: Click on the application name to open it.Then, on the application's left-hand navigation menu, click "Single Sign-On".
+**Step4**: Click on the application name to open it.
+Then, on the application's left-hand navigation menu, click "Single Sign-On".

 **Step5**: In the Domain and URLs section, find the property labeled 'Identifier (Entity ID)'.
 Please check if the 'Issuer' value matches the 'Identifier (Entity ID)' configured for that instance.

-If it matches, you can do one of the below:
+If it matches, you can do one of the following listed below:
-    **StepA**: Use the current application to enable single sign-on and assign the users or groups **StepB**: Update the configuration on the software vendor to provide a different identifier.
+    **StepA**: Use the current application to enable single sign-on and assign the users or group to the application.
+	**StepB**: Update the configuration on the software vendor to provide a different identifier.
 Use this value as the 'Identifier (Entity ID)' to enable single sign-on with the application you were configuring at first.

 Your application should now be available for user sign-in.